Is the King Shepherd the king of German Shepherds?

 It is important to note that there is not a wide range of recognized breeders, therefore explaining the higher price.

 It is becoming increasingly common for puppy mills and backyard breeders to try and sell these dogs to the general public; understand and know your breeder.

 The litter size of the King Shepherd may range from six to ten puppies per litter.

 The King Shepherd originated in the United States of America in the late 19th Century as the breed was developed by two breeders, David Turkheimer and Shelly Watts-Cross.

 Their goal was to breed a dog similar to the German Shepherd dog but larger and without the existing health and temperament problems; similar to that of the Tina Barber with her Shiloh Shepherd.

 The Official Breeding Club was developed in 1995 and is known as The American King German Shepherd Club (i.e. AKSC).

-Just like German Shepherds, this breed is classified as a herding dog.
+Just like most German dogs, this breed is classified as a herding dog.
 Therefore, not only are they loving but they are also very diligent workers.